adrianageamanu/Music-Recommendation-System/README.md

 - Search by song name or artist
 - Filter by mood category
 - Filter by music genre
-- Interactive data table with key song information
+- Data table with key song information

 ## Key Algorithms